 Gone are the days when ordering vegan or vegetarian meant smiling politely over limp green salads or a haphazard array of vegetable sides.
 These days, Nashville is home to a vibrant vegetarian and vegan (sometimes called “plant-based”) dining scene.
-From walnut chorizo-studded nachos blanketed in coconut queso to hefty, meat-free Italian deli sandwiches and even vegan barbecue, Music City has a growing array of options that put vegetables and non-meat proteins in the starring role.Read More
+You’ve got walnut chorizo-studded nachos blanketed in coconut queso, hefty meat-free Italian deli sandwiches, and even vegan barbecue at your fingertips.
+Yes, Music City has a growing array of options that put vegetables and non-meat proteins in the starring role, and that’s a very good thing.Read More

 Vegans and Vegetarians Can Indulge at These Nashville Restaurants

-It’s easier than ever to eat meatless in Music City
+It’s easier than ever to go meatless in Music City

 The Be-Hive Deli & Market

-East Nashville’s sunny Graze serves vegan dinner and weekend brunch, including highlights such as a Nashville hot tempeh sandwich; a burrito stuffed with seitan chorizo and potatoes; and a mock tuna melt.
-And a former Graze manager started vegan bakery Bite Club Baked Goods, which supplies several farmers markets and restaurants (including Graze) with pastries and desserts like cakes and cookies.
+East Nashville’s sunny Graze serves vegan dinner and weekend brunch, including highlights such as a Nashville hot tempeh sandwich, a burrito stuffed with seitan chorizo and potatoes, and a mock tuna melt using Be-Hive cheese.
+A former Graze manager started a vegan bakery named Bite Club Baked Goods, which supplies several farmers markets and restaurants (including Graze) with pastries and desserts like cakes and cookies.
 Graze’s nearby sibling restaurant, the Wild Cow, is also worth a visit for the likes of buffalo tempeh strips, black bean patty melts, and sweet potato and black bean tacos.

 The Southern V

-Tiffany and Clifton Hancock are the husband-and-wife team behind this North Nashville vegan restaurant, which does convincing meat- and dairy-free takes on classic comfort food from mac and cheese to Nashville hot chicken to a decadent burger served on a doughnut.
+Tiffany and Clifton Hancock are the husband-and-wife team behind this North Nashville vegan restaurant, which does convincing meat- and dairy-free takes on classic comfort food staples including mac and cheese, Nashville hot chicken strips, and decadent burgers served on freshly baked buns.
 Order for dine-in through a self-serve kiosk.

 Succulent Vegan Tacos

-Find Mexico City-style tacos brimming with seitan al pastor, chipotle carrots tinga, and soy asada alongside esquites and black beans at Nashville’s first-ever fully vegan taqueria.
+Find Mexico City-style tacos brimming with seitan al pastor, chipotle carrots tinga, and soy asada alongside esquites (Mexican corn in a cup with mayo, lime, and tajin) and black beans at Nashville’s first-ever fully vegan taqueria.
 Founders Adriana Ortega and Ronald Cerdas moved to Nashville more than two decades ago from Mexico City and Costa Rica, respectively, and operate out of the Nashville Farmers Market Tuesday through Sunday for lunch.
-As a bonus, this place is also kosher-certified.
+As a bonus, Succulent’s fare is also kosher-certified.

-Bettina Thomas opened this North Nashville restaurant in 2018 serving exclusively vegan and gluten-free versions of soul food like Nashville hot chicken, lasagna, burgers, mac and cheese, and Philly cheesesteaks.
-You can even order dairy-free cheesecake here.
-Look for a second Vegelicious location in Antioch.
+Bettina Thomas opened this North Nashville restaurant in 2018 serving exclusively vegan and gluten-free versions of soul food like Nashville hot chicken, lasagna, burgers, mac and cheese, and Philly cheese sandwiches.
+Don’t forget to add an order of the dairy-free cheesecake here for dessert.
+You can also find a second Vegelicious location in Antioch.

 E+ROSE Wellness Cafe